Blake Lively’s Brother Jason Backs Corey Feldman As He Reveals The Name Of Another Alleged Hollywood Pedophile

 But Jason Lively also comes from an acting family.
 Jason is the stepson of actor Ernie Lively (Passenger 57) and the brother of actresses Lori and Robyn Lively.
 Jason is also the half-brother of Eric Lively and Gossip Girls star Blake Lively.

 When Jason Lively joined the discussion, he confirmed that he saw some behavior at the Alphy’s Soda Pop Club parties that didn’t seem appropriate.
-Lively, who at age 15, was a bit older than some of the other child actors at the time, said he was old enough to be more aware and cautious than the 12 and 13-year old child stars were.
+Lively, who at age 15, was a bit older than some of the other child actors at the time, said he was old enough to be more aware and cautious than the 12- and 13-year-old child stars were.

-“I saw I knew was a scene that I wouldn’t put myself in,” Lively said of the after-parties.
+“I saw what I knew was a scene that I wouldn’t put myself in,” Lively said of the after-parties.

 While Jason Lively admitted he never witnessed any sexual abuse first hand, he confirmed that he saw Hoffman exiting bathrooms with different underage boys and that he saw other older males coming in and out of different rooms.
 Lively admitted the behavior he saw was enough to make him pause and go “hmmm,” but that he really didn’t know what was going on.